Do you think you’re an empath raised by a narcissist? Have you been told you can’t be an empath if you’re raised by a narcissist?

 As if there’s some rule book.

-Narcissistic abuse is years of repetitive psychological and emotional abuse.
+Having a narcissistic parent turns into decades of repetitive psychological and emotional abuse.

-It creates a dark side, a cold side, and it’s there for a reason, you wouldn’t be human without it.
+It creates a dark side, a cold side, and it’s there for a reason; you wouldn’t be human without it.
 Empaths are not weak or meek, or soft.
 We are underestimated, we know it, and we can use it to our advantage with a little shadow work.

 One of the worst things that can happen is being an empath and not know it.